The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   bestPlayer.name = "Kevin Durant";
   console.log(theGOAT.name);
   ```
+  This  is what we called a pass by reference. bestPlayer is an object and will be mutated by the code above.
+So when we run theGOAT it is
+  updated to the value of the name key within bestPlayer.

 6. **What is the value of `b` after this code runs?
 Explain why this is the case.**
   ```javascript
   let a = 10;